liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 ## Lab Notebook

+## 20210223

+tested oad_prep_expiry_3.R script

+takes 43min to run

+Added some stdout prints to load_prep_expiry_3.R

+Added '--max_rows=0' argument as per: [link](https://stackoverflow.com/questions/15390791/prevent-output-for-query-destination-table-command)

 ## 20210222

-Finished load_prep_expiry_2.R script
+Finished load_prep_expiry_3.R script
-takes ?? to run
-need to test

 ## 20210216

-Working on data poull & train/test split script (nearly done) test, train1, train2 tables created in big query currently, actual select statements in bq query command line reference tabled without projects (assumes project is the the default one, so this may have to be set explicitly)
+Working on data poull & train/test split script (nearly done)

+test, train1, train2 tables created in big query

+currently, actual select statements in bq query command line reference tabled without projects (assumes project is the the default one, so this may have to be set explicitly)